nicoleman0/nicoleman0/README.md

 ●​ Home Lab setup: Configured a secure home lab environment using Linux and Windows VMs to practice network security, and set up a personal file-sharing server using NextCloud.

+●​ Created an automated security incident response tool, that scans and blocks maliicous IP addresses.
+[Click here to view the project.](https://github.com/nicoleman0/CerberusIR)

 ●​ SQL databases: Practiced querying, filtering, and joining on practice databases.

 ●​ Created an automated security incident response tool.